 However, any quality forum requires ongoing, everyday moderation from people in your organization.
 Otherwise, forums can quickly veer off-topic, or become quagmires of spammy, off-topic posts.
 While forums can be useful, their maintenance and upkeep can be time-consuming.

-Based on how you answered the questions above, there are two types of solutions to consider.
+Based on which customer service channels you identified as necessary for your business, there are two types of solutions to consider.